pacman809/northwatch/README.md

 # northwatch
 NorthWatch Block Explorer

-Python Script Based Blocked Explorer For Halo Platform And Eth Based Coins Including ETH.
+Python Script Based Block Explorer For Halo Platform And Eth Based Coins Including ETH.
 If you are reading this than you know what it does..... :)